F. E. Smith, 1st Earl of Birkenhead: Out of office: 1922–24

 Even a famous speech, the Rectorial Address to the University of Glasgow on 7 November 1923, in which Birkenhead told undergraduates that the world still offered "glittering prizes" to those with "stout hearts and sharp swords", now seemed out of kilter with the less aggressive and more self-consciously moral style of politics advocated by the new generation of Conservative politicians such as Stanley Baldwin and Edward Wood, the future Lord Halifax.
 Birkenhead regarded the League of Nations as idealistic nonsense, and thought that international relations should be guided by "self-interest", lest Britain decline like Imperial Spain.
 Rather, he believed that the power of nations would still be determined by their military strength.

 By this time Birkenhead was regarded with distaste by much of the grassroots Conservative Party.
 J. C. C. Davidson reported back to Central Office (18 November 1923) on his recent re-adoption as candidate for Hemel Hempstead that many members were unwilling to support him without an assurance that he would not support Birkenhead's return to the Cabinet, lest this cost local votes at the upcoming election.
 He commented that this was proof that Puritanism was deep in the English blood, and not just in that of Nonconformist chapel-goers.
 Neville Chamberlain recorded in his diary (18 November 1923) that Birkenhead had "so often and so deeply shocked the moral sense of the country by his drunkenness and loose living character that our Govt which rests largely on public confidence in our character would be seriously tarnished by association with such a man".

 After the December 1923 General Election, at which Baldwin lost his majority and a hung Parliament was returned, Birkenhead briefly intrigued for another Lloyd George coalition government.
 In order to discourage them from associating with Lloyd George, Baldwin quickly invited former coalitionists Austen Chamberlain, Birkenhead and Balfour to join the Shadow Cabinet.
 Birkenhead persuaded his friend Churchill to stand (unsuccessfully, as an independent "Constitutionalist") in the March 1924 Westminster Abbey by-election.
 This was part of Churchill's move back towards rejoining the Conservative Party.

 A 1924 entry in Evelyn Waugh's diary states that an English High Court judge, presiding in a sodomy case, sought advice on sentencing from Lord Birkenhead.
 "Could you tell me," he asked, "what do you think one ought to give a man who allows himself to be buggered?"
 Birkenhead replied without hesitation, "Oh, thirty shillings or two pounds; whatever you happen to have on you."

 Personal life and affair

-Smith married Margaret Eleanor Furneaux, daughter of classical scholar Henry Furneaux, in April 1901 and they had three children, Eleanor Smith, Frederick and Pamela Smith.
+Smith married Margaret Eleanor Furneaux, daughter of classical scholar Henry Furneaux, in April 1901.
+They had three children: